Challenger expedition: Expedition

 Over the following three months, from September to November 1874, the expedition visited several islands and island groups while sailing from Cape York to China and Hong Kong (then a British colony).
 The first part of the route passed north and west over the Arafura Sea, with New Guinea to the north-east and the Australian mainland to the south-west.
 The first islands visited were the Aru Islands, followed by the nearby Kai Islands.
 The ship then crossed the Banda Sea touching at the Banda Islands, to reach Amboina (Ambon Island) in October 1874, and then continuing to Ternate Island.
 At the time, all these islands were part of Netherlands East-Indies and are since 1949 part of Indonesia.

 From Ternate, the route went north-westward towards the Philippines, passing east of Celebes (Sulawesi) into the Celebes Sea.
 The expedition called at Samboangan (Zamboanga) on Mindanao, and then Iloilo on the island of Panay, before navigating within the interior of the archipelago en route to the bay and harbour of Manila on the island of Luzon.
 The crossing north-westward from Manila to Hong Kong took place in November 1874.

 After several weeks in Hong Kong, the expedition departed in early January 1875 to retrace their route south-east towards New Guinea.
 The first stop on this outward leg of the journey was Manila.
 From there, they continued on to Samboangan, but took a different route through the interior of the Philippines, this time touching at the island of Zebu.
 From Samboangan the ship diverged from the inward route, this time passing south of Mindanao—in early-February 1875.

 Challenger then headed east into the open sea, before turning to the south-east and making landfall at Humboldt Bay (now Yos Sudarso Bay) on the north coast of New Guinea.
 By March 1875, the expedition had reached the Admiralty Islands north-east of New Guinea.
 The final stage of the voyage on this side of the Pacific was a long journey across the open ocean to the north, passing mostly west of the Caroline Islands and the Mariana Islands, reaching port in Yokohama, Japan, in April 1875.

-Challenger departed Japan in mid-June 1875, heading east across the Pacific to a point due north of the Sandwich Islands (Hawaii), and then turning south, making landfall at the end of July at Honolulu on the Hawaiian island of Oahu.
-A couple of weeks later, in mid-August, the ship departed south-eastward, anchoring at Hilo Bay off Hawaii's Big Island, before continuing to the south and reaching Tahiti in mid-September.
+Challenger departed Japan in mid-June 1875, heading east across the Pacific to a point due north of the Sandwich Islands (Hawaiʻi), and then turning south, making landfall at the end of July at Honolulu on the Hawaiian island of Oʻahu.
+A couple of weeks later, in mid-August, the ship departed south-eastward, anchoring at Hilo Bay off Hawaiʻi Island, before continuing to the south and reaching Tahiti in mid-September.